lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Team Details

 ### Integration
-Use the Integration node at any stage of a process, where you wish to invoke specific actions against a 3rd party application from the available list of applications.
+Use the Integration node at any stage of a workflow, where you wish to invoke specific actions against a 3rd party application from the available list of applications.

 Create Jira Request
 Add Jira Request Comment